-Mark Zuckerberg recently said that Facebook "will go from being a social media company to being a metaverse company."
-What does it mean, in a nutshell?
+Mark Zuckerberg recently said that Facebook “will go from being a social media company to being a metaverse company.”
+What does that mean, in a nutshell?

-The metaverse doesn't have a specific definition, but the venture capitalist does Matthew ball it has circumscribed its borders well.
-The metaverse is a persistent and synchronous space that encompasses both the digital and the physical world.
-It offers "unprecedented interoperability" and contains a fully functioning economy.
+The metaverse doesn't have a specific definition, but the venture capitalist does Matthew ball he defined its boundaries well.
+The metaverse is a persistent, synchronous space that spans both the digital and physical worlds.
+It offers “unprecedented interoperability” and contains a fully functioning economy.

-To use Zuckerberg's own words, it is a kind of "internet embodied".
+To use Zuckerberg's own words, it is a sort of "internet incarnate".

 Facebook as a metaverse, Zuckerberg's vision